silviamaggi/smd-com/_posts/2017-08-05-mirrorless-camera-vs-dslr.md

   - /photography/about-fuji-and-changing-mindset/
   - /photography/about-fujifilm-and-changing-mindset/
 ---
-How switching from an entry-level Canon DSLR to a mirrorless camera changed my photography mindset.
+<p class="lead">How switching from an entry-level Canon DSLR to a mirrorless camera changed my photography mindset.</p>

 <!--more-->

 I bought a Fujifilm X-T20.
 The main reason for me to switch from an entry-level Canon
 <abbr title="Digital Single-Lense Reflex">DSLR</abbr> to a mirrorless camera was initially to carry less weight around.

+{% include pattern-figure.html image="/assets/images/20170804_edinburgh_1265.jpg" caption="Calton Hill, Edinburgh" width="1400" height="740" %}

 After reading the manual, though, it became clear that the little camera would make a more profound change in the way I take and process my pictures.